jdspugh/jdspugh.github.io/_posts/2023-03-23-github-pages-toc.md

 ### Responsive

-Once the screen width is over `1400px` some new styling is applied that floats the table of contents to the right.
+Once the screen width is over `1400px` some new styling is applied that floats the table-of-contents to the right.
 The `position: fixed` floats it.
 The `top: 20px` and `right: 20px` pin it to the top right of the screen.
 The rest of the CSS is just styling.

 ```css
   /* Desktop */